 National Institutes of Health Loan Repayment Programs (LRPs) can repay up to $50,000 of qualified student loan debt per year, including most undergraduate, graduate, medical, dental and veterinary school loans for health professionals pursuing careers in clinical, pediatric, contraception and infertility, or health disparities research, and for clinical researchers from disadvantaged backgrounds.
-The 2023 application cycle opened September 1, 2023.
+The 2024 application cycle opened September 1, 2024.
+Deadline for submission this cycle is November 21, 2024.

 Additional information about the NIH Loan Repayment Programs may be found on the NIH page and the Instruction Guide for Extramural LRP Applicants.